icalkyrie-dotcom/cognex-core/README.md

 User:

-> I'm a Backend Engineer.
+> I'm a Basketball player, i used to play shooting guard bcs my shoot accuracy is 80%.

 Later...